 Note: A stolen car could have a tampered VIN that is not legitimate.
 It is wise to know the vehicle's history completely when buying.

 Is it safe to give out the VIN? (i.e. on Craigslist, etc)

 Yes.
-Although the VIN is specific to each vehicle, there is no harm in giving your VIN out, especially to someone you're selling a car to (such as on Craigslist) as they will be able to find out more information about the vehicle.
+Although the VIN is specific to each vehicle, there is no harm in giving your VIN out, even to someone you're selling a car on Craigslist as they will be able to find out more information about the vehicle.